krglaws/ShiTTYchat/README.md

 ![sampleoutput](screenshots/1.png)

 ## Controls
 Use ctrl+w to toggle the selected window (top or bottom).
-The up and down arrows are used to scroll the top window, and to change line in the bottom window.
+The up and down arrows are used to scroll the top window when the top window is selected.
+All four arrow keys may be used to navigate your text when the bottom window is selected.

 ## Settings
 Several important application settings may be modified (carefully) in the `shared/include/settings.h` header file, where you can change things like the encryption key bit length, the maximum number of users permitted into a server, the maximum username length, and others.